carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 is one tweet:

 ~~~
-!twarc2 flatten raw_data/bjules.jsonl output_data/bjules_flattened.jsonl
+twarc2 flatten raw_data/bjules.jsonl output_data/bjules_flattened.jsonl
 ~~~
-{: .language-python}
+{: .language-Terminal}

 We can't really easily examine the data before we convert it to a csv, so you can do that using the twarc csv plugin.

+# Writing Code and Sending BASH Commands from your Notebook
+So far we have sent BASH commands and typed Markdown in our Notebooks.
+But the main reason to use Jupyter Notebooks is to write code and leave ourselves notes in Markdown.

 # Converting between file types: jsonl to csv
 csv's are convenient for reading, and are useful as a data format later on for analyzing tweets outside of twarc.

 Because twarc-csv is a plugin, we need to install it each time our JupyterLab server restarts.
-So go ahead and put that at the top of your notebook:
+So go ahead and put that in a cell at the top of your notebook:

 `!pip install twarc_csv`

 You can also do this out in the Terminal without the !bang

+Now we are ready to create our CSV.
+Check the file browser to make sure your file was created where you expected it to be.

 ~~~
 !twarc2 csv raw_data/bjules.jsonl output_data/bjules.csv